Permit to Carry (Concealed Carry) Training - MN, UT, IA, WI & FL

 Now offering the Air Force Special in Minot, ND & Grand Forks, ND

-Sheels Stores: Fargo, St. Cloud, West Des Moines, Sioux Falls, Eau Claire and Minot
+Sheels Stores: St. Cloud, Mankato, Sioux Falls, Rochesters and Grand Forks

 Trainers